 And, it just happens, that I can practice magic, too.
 But I can’t control it properly.

 And that’s what landed me in this mess.

 I’m in jail.
 Or the noblewoman equivalent of it, a convent with magical nuns that practice divine magic.
-I’m still a woman of high rank, even if everybody wants me gone.
+I’m still a lady of high rank, even if everybody wants me gone.
 Damn.
 This didn’t happen with the Catholicism of my world.
 Or Christianism in general?
-I don’t know, I’m from a Catholic country.
+I don’t know.
 It’s not like I can speak about Protestant branches on a first-person basis.